 Yet the on-boarding process is not just the work you put in on paper.
 You must also create a career campaign for your next step.

-Find a mentor with Architect-US, and improve your Portfolios with our Portfolio Plans and Career Advice Program.
+When considering your next career move, plan proactively and create Portfolios that include your best work.
+Consider looking into finding a mentor with Architect-US, and improving your Portfolios with our Portfolio Plans and Career Advice Program.
 We provide coaching and personalized mentorship, so you can have a professional and experienced take on your next steps in your career, as well as a great team to confide in.
 Our Selection Committee of architects and designers with 10+ years of experience and have provided advice and expertise on the US market for countless architects and designers from around the world.